Rayologist/rhf-zod-mantine-typescript-template/README.md

 3. schema: Zod schema.
 4. controllers: objects of field props.
 Required props: control (controlled components), label (Field label), name (HTML input name)

-On top of that, `RHF useForm returned methods` can be accessed using `render props` as shown in [here](https://github.com/Rayologist/rhf-zod-mantine-typescript-template/blob/e2649eab77932dc9458ddae9e2c180fe3567ea0e/src/pages/simple-form.tsx#L65)
+In addition, `RHF useForm returned methods` can be accessed using `render props` as shown in [here](https://github.com/Rayologist/rhf-zod-mantine-typescript-template/blob/e2649eab77932dc9458ddae9e2c180fe3567ea0e/src/pages/simple-form.tsx#L65).

+Moreover, submit button for the form can be accessed using dot notation [[example](https://github.com/Rayologist/rhf-zod-mantine-typescript-template/blob/e2649eab77932dc9458ddae9e2c180fe3567ea0e/src/pages/simple-form.tsx#L73-L75)].
+The only difference between this one and that of mantine is that `id` and `loaderProps` are already passed to the button props, as shown in [here](https://github.com/Rayologist/rhf-zod-mantine-typescript-template/blob/e2649eab77932dc9458ddae9e2c180fe3567ea0e/src/pages/simple-form.tsx#L73-L75).

 ## Current List of Controlled Components from Mantine